i-burakozgen/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-This is a simple Rock, Paper, Scissors game implemented in the console.
+This is a simple Rock, Paper, Scissors game played via buttons for 5 rounds.